homebridge/plugin-ui-utils/README.md

 ├── package.json
 ```

-## User Interface
+# User Interface API

-A plugin's custom UI is displayed inside an iframe in the settings modal, in place of the schema-generated form.
-As the custom UI is displayed in an iframe, the custom UI is isolated from the main UI, so custom JavaScript and CSS can be used safely.
+A plugin's custom user interface is displayed inside an iframe in the settings modal, in place of the schema-generated form.

+The user interface API is provided to the plugin's custom UI via the `window.homebridge` object.
+This is injected into the plugin's custom UI during render.

 <p align="center">
 <img width="700px" src="https://user-images.githubusercontent.com/3979615/97826339-73d83500-1d15-11eb-8a14-a2a8e4895959.png">
 </p>

+Note:
-Developers are free to use front end frameworks such as Angular, Vue, or React to create the plugin's custom user interface.
+  * Developers are free to use front end frameworks such as Angular, Vue, or React to create the plugin's custom user interface.

-Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) CSS classes, as these will automatically be styled and themed correctly.
+  * Developers should make use [Bootstrap 4](https://getbootstrap.com/docs) CSS classes, as these will automatically be styled and themed correctly.
 There is no need to include the boostrap css yourself, this will be injected by the Homebridge UI during render.
+  * As the user interface is displayed in an isolated iframe, you can safely use any custom JavaScript and CSS.

-The `index.html` file should not include `<html>`, `<head>`, or `<body>` tags, as these are added by the Homebridge UI during the render process.
+  * The `index.html` file should not include `<html>`, `<head>`, or `<body>` tags, as these are added by the Homebridge UI during the render process.

-You may include external assets in your HTML.
+  * You may include external assets in your HTML.

 Example `index.html`: